hamza-yalcin/hamza-yalcin/README.md

 # Hi 👋!
 I'm Hamza

-💻 I'm a third year Computer Science student at Toronto Metropolitan University (Formerly Ryerson) pursuring a minor in Information Technology Management (Cybersecurity, Data) focus!
+💻 I'm a third year Computer Science student at Toronto Metropolitan University (Formerly Ryerson) pursuring a minor in Information Technology Management (Cybersecurity, Data Science) focus!

-🏢 Prev intern at First National Financial LP, and Digital Childcare.
+🏢 Prev intern @ First National Financial LP, and Digital Childcare.

 💡 Constantly learning by building and working on new projects!